Matthew Steven Johnson

 Matthew Steven Johnson is arrested after DNA evidence links him to the murders.

-Johnson is convicted of three counts of murder in connection with the killings.
+Johnson is found guilty of three counts of murder in court.

 Connecticut's Supreme Court upholds Johnson's conviction and sentence.